leenathomas01/Stability-Before-Alignment/01-foundations/affordance-escalation-constraint.md

 ## The Requirement

-A system must not become capable of doing more, faster than it can meaningfully evaluate and integrate the consequences of operating in that expanded space, before acting or expanding further.
+A system must not expand its actionable affordance space faster than it can meaningfully evaluate and integrate the consequences of operating in that expanded space, before acting or expanding further.

 ---